Search Results

 Compendium

-Spell-Storing Item At 11th level, you learn how to store a spell in an object.
+Spell-Storing Item 11th-level artificer feature You can now store a spell in an object.
 Whenever you finish a long rest, you can touch one simple or martial weapon or one item that you can use as a